 AT&T: att.com Verizon: verizonwireless.com T-Mobile: tmobile.com

-Florida Driver’s License: if you want to get a Driver’s License you will need to visit one of Gainesville’s Department of Motor Vehicle branches, see below for branch locations.
+Florida Driver’s License: if you want to get a driver’s license you will need to visit the Alachua County Tax Collector office, see below for branch locations.
 Click Here to schedule an appointment online.
-DMV branch offices are open Monday-Friday from 8:30am-4:30pm excluding holidays.
+Branch offices are open Monday-Friday from 8:30am-4:30pm excluding holidays.
 Serivces include driver licenses, identification cards, and vehicle title and registrations.

 Car Rental: There are several rental car agencies throughout the city including Enterprise (enterprise.com) and Budget (budget.com).
 The UF campus also has Zipcar (zipcar.com/universities/university-of-florida) which has cars located on campus that you can rent by the hour or day.
 Ridesharing options include mobile applications such as Lyft and Uber.